 CAH most commonly results from mutations or deletions of CYP21A.
-This mutation produces a 21-hydroxylase deficiency in 90% of adrenal hyperplasia cases.
+This mutation produces a 21-hydroxylase deficiency in 90-95% of adrenal hyperplasia cases.
 Mutations or partial deletions that alter CYP21A also are common.
-The estimated prevalence is one case per 60 individuals in the general population and one in three in select populations.
+The estimated prevalence is one case per 60 individuals in the general population but increases to one in three in select genetically isolated communities with a smaller gene pool.
 CAH which is caused by 21-hydroxylase deficiency is found in all populations whereas 11-beta-hydroxylase deficiency is more common in individuals of Iranian, Jewish, or Moroccan descent.
+Disease severity and phenotypic presentation vary depending on the location and extent of gene mutations or deletions which lead to complex allelic variations.
+For example, almost 300 CYP21A2 mutations have been identified, making genotyping these individuals a cumbersome undertaking.
+Patients with classic CAH may present as simple virilizing CAH or salt wasting CAH and are usually diagnosed in infancy while patients with nonclassic CAH may be asymptomatic or present with a milder form of virilization postnatally.

 In the United States, CAH is more common in Native Americans and Yupik Eskimos.
 Among Caucasians, the incidence is approximately 1 in 15,000.